 NOTE: After any heavy snow, ice or frozen fog event the furnace vent pipes may become restricted.
 Always check the vent system and remove any snow or ice that may be obstructing the plastic intake or exhaust pipes.

 Electrical

 - 1. Check all wiring for loose connections. - 2.
-Check for the correct voltage at the furnace (with furnace operating).
-Correct voltage is 120 VAC ± 10% - 3.
-Check amp-draw on the blower motor with the blower access panel in place.
+Check for the correct voltage at the furnace (furnace operating).

-Motor Nameplate Actual
+- 3. Check amp-draw on the blower motor. - Motor Nameplate\\\\\

 Winterizing and Condensate Trap Care